 I also recommend, if possible, try buying grass-fed AND organic beef.
 Buying the meat this way gives you the opportunity to not be exposed to GMO grains, pesticides, and fertilizers that the conventional cows feed on.

-6 Steps for how to cook ground beef
+How to cook ground beef in 5 Steps

 Here are the 5 simple steps that you are going to need to take to get the best flavor out of your ground beef.
 Remember we want to brown the beef we do not want to end up with gray ground beef.

 1. Prepare the ground beef

 It is a good idea to pull the meat out for the fridge 10-20 minutes before you are ready to cook.
 This will give the meat some time to warm up so you do not extract all the heat from the pan when you add it.

 I like to cut it up into pieces real quick.
 This is super easy when you buy one of the organic packages that are square.
 The goal is to break it up so it does not go in the pan in one clump.